PTEC Class of 2019

-Please note that all applicants must be able to pass fingerprint clearance at Sonoma Developmental Center in order to participate in clinical rotations and complete clinical objectives.
+Please note that all applicants must be able to pass background check, drug screen, and fingerprint clearance in order to participate in clinical rotations and complete clinical objectives.
 If you do not clear, you cannot be in the program!

 *Please note: Health and Safety requirements have changed and are available by clicking here.
 You will also find the link on the navagation bar.*